 I am not into fishing, but it seems like if you are a prototype Rex Hunt, this is about your only pure option for a fishing game on the Switch.
 Folks who seem to like fishing games think this is fun, and who am I to judge them?

-Technically the cheapest physical Switch game on Amazon right now, this twin-stick shooter didn’t rate well in its PS4 or Xbox One editions, and garnered so little attention in its Switch form that it doesn’t even have a Metacritic score.
+This twin-stick shooter didn’t rate well in its PS4 or Xbox One editions, and garnered so little attention in its Switch form that it doesn’t even have a Metacritic score.

 Also, its Amazon blurb is hilariously awful.